 When Dream of the Blue Turtles dropped we true believers were genuinely excited.
 The album’s line-up promised to push the analog instruments and grown-up music thing even farther: jazz greats Kenny Kirkland, Branford Marsalis, Omar Hakim, and Darryl Jones.
 This band was going to shred.

 Lead off single “If You Love Somebody Set Them Free” disappointed, but the guy who wrote “Demolition Man” had an abundance of credits in our good will bank accounts.
 The rest of the album did what I expected, exposing me to geopolitical and environmental concerns and introducing me to a pre-fucked out Anne Rice.
-No complaints, so when my buddy Matt called me at the record stored and asked me to drive to Charlotte on no notice for a Sting show I was thrilled.
+No complaints, so when my buddy Matt called me at the record store and asked me to drive to Charlotte on no notice for a Sting show I was thrilled.
 His treat, his car, all I had to do was get past Rich, the mulleted mega-manager.

 I didn’t know Rich prior to Camelot Music, but I knew who he was prior to Camelot.
 He was the weasely little shit who kept a list of unruly kids when the teacher left the room.
 He was the asshole with the crease in his jeans; the Eagle Scout, the hall monitor.
 The most disorderly thing Rich ever did was fart in the bathtub and sniff the bubbles.